top of page

 In this example, the getUserById query is triggered with the userId variable passed through additionalScope, allowing the same query to be reused for different user IDs without modification.

+By leveraging additionalScope, you can create more versatile and dynamic applications in Retool, streamlining your workflow and improving code reusability.
 Refer to the Retool documentation on query objects and advanced query options for more detailed information.

-In the following section, learn the steps to use Retool additionalScope.
+In the following section, learn the steps to use Retool additionalscope.

 How to Use additionalScope in Retool?